Enjoy teaching cells for kids! An introduction to plant and animal cell organelles helps elementary students understand processes like photosynthesis.

 Ms. Sneed handed out the materials.
 Right away, her artists got down to business.

 A few days later, the partners presented their posters.
 After that, Ms. Sneed displayed them proudly in the hall.
 Her mentor, Mrs. Brown, took notice.
-“Awesome work,” she said to her mentee.
+“Awesome bulletin board,” she said to her mentee.
+“I love how it integrates creative thinking with science.”

 Review & Assessment

 All good things must come to an end.
-“It’s time to review for a little quiz,” said Ms. Sneed.
+“It’s time to review for a little plant and animal cell organelles quiz,” said Ms. Sneed.
 Her students sank down in their seats.
 “With a little Bingo game,” their teacher continued.
 Everyone sat up a little taller.
 “I’m also giving you a study guide and some flash cards.”